Mold Compass Free mold guidance and practical resources

 Hidden Mold Risks in Dry States

 Despite Colorado's arid reputation, mold is a recognized housing concern.
-Studies show that indoor mold problems can occur regardless of outdoor climate when buildings have water intrusion, plumbing leaks, or ventilation issues.
-The Lawrence Berkeley National Laboratory found approximately 47% of all U.S. homes show signs of dampness or mold, including homes in dry climates like Colorado.
+Indoor mold problems can occur regardless of outdoor climate when buildings have water intrusion, plumbing leaks, condensation, or ventilation issues.
+Dry outdoor air does not prevent mold once drywall, wood, insulation, or carpet stays wet indoors.

 Source: Lawrence Berkeley National Laboratory